apptainer/apptainer-userdocs/introduction.rst

 effort considerably.

 -------------------------------------------------------------------
-Complicated work-flows that require custom installation and/or data
+Complicated workflows that requires custom installation and/or data
 -------------------------------------------------------------------

-Consolidating a work-flow into a {Singularity} container simplifies distribution and replication of scientific results.
-Making containers available along with published work enables other scientists to build upon (and verify) previous scientific work.
+Consolidating a workflow into a {Singularity} container simplifies distribution and replication of scientific results.
+Making containers available along with published work enables other scientists to build upon (and verify) previous scientific work, all in one hand.